-5.1 Persons in ring
+5.1 Persons in ring [Tracked changes on trial from 10 October 2022]

 Only AFA members in good standing are allowed in the ring during a race meeting or demonstration.

 Junior members are only allowed in the ring if:

 - under supervision of an AFA member who has been nominated by the junior member's parent or legal guardian to be responsible for supervision of the junior member at flyball events; and - the judge is satisfied that the junior member is in control and is not a safety risk.